From Bangkok to Phuket: 3 Best Ways to Get There

 Trains don't go all the way from Bangkok to Phuket, but you can hop on one until you reach the town of Surat Thani and then switch to a bus for the rest of the journey.
 The train ride takes anywhere from 8.5 to 12 hours, depending on which train you choose.
 Most trains are sleepers with AC and you can choose between 1st and 2nd class tickets.

 First class gets you a private two-person cabin, while second class means sharing a carriage with many other passengers.
-There's also a cheaper train with seats only (no beds)—but it's a long overnight trip, and the savings aren't big enough to be worth the discomfort.
+There's also a cheaper train with seats only (no beds)–but it's a long overnight trip, and the savings aren't big enough to be worth the discomfort.
+Also, while Thailand tends to be safe in general, pickpockets are common in open carriages, and foreigners are more of a target, so consider a private cabin if finances allow.

 The bus ride from Surat Thani to Phuket is an extra four to five hours, but the buses are spacious and comfortable.
 The Phantip Travel Company has modern buses that leave directly from the Surat Thani Railway Station towards Phuket, so you don't have to worry about getting into town for a connection.